 But in this section, I wanted to give you some specific tips which I hope you may find useful.

 - One way to make a castle in a fantasy story unique is to think about altering its design.
 I like to think about the key features of a castle, so the gatehouse, the walls and parapets, to name a few.
 Parapets in particular can be carved into all different kinds of shapes and styles.

 - Think about the location of the castle or keep.
 The fantasy castles in Lord of the Rings, for instance, always had quite eye-catching locations.
 Rivendell upon the banks of a river, Minas Tirith built into the mountain, and so too Helms Deep.

 - Another way to approach designing a fantasy castle is to think about how it interacts with your world.
 For example, does magic exist?
 If so, what limits does it have and what can it be used for?
-Raymond E. Feist, for instance, uses magic wielders in his Riftwar Saga to build cities and strongholds, with different magic user having a unqiue skill, just like we have bricklayers, electricians, plasterers and so on.
+Raymond E. Feist, for instance, uses magic wielders in his Riftwar Saga to build cities and strongholds, with each different magic user having a unique skill, just like we have bricklayers, electricians, plasterers and so on.

 These are just a few ideas to help you when it comes to thinking about ways in which you can create original designs for your fortresses.

 If you’re looking for more help and support with your fantasy writing, you may have found yourself at a bit of a loss on where to turn.
 Writing groups near you may not be able to help, and online groups may have proven spammy.
 If so, why not join my writing group?

 It’s the perfect place to share your work in confidence and get constructive feedback, discuss ideas, and build friendships.

 We’d love to have you join us.
 Just click the button below to get started.

 Thank you for reading this fantasy writing guide on the fantasy castle.
 If you’re looking for more fantasy writing guides, I have a few more that may be of interest to you: